 11. Leave when you’re supposed to.

-There are times when you should not do this.
-Please don’t pack up to leave early the day before an event and say “Well, Dee told me to!”
+Let me preface with, there are times when you should not do this.
+Please don’t pack up to leave early the day before an event and say “Well, Dee told me to go home.”
 O_o

 I’m talking to the people who work late every day.
 To those people, I tenderly say:

-If the consequence of finishing a task tomorrow is the same as finishing today, can’t it wait the extra 12 hours?
-The work may be endless, but our capacity is not.
+If the consequence of finishing a task tomorrow is the same as finishing it today, it can wait the extra 12 hours.
+The work is endless, but our capacity is not.
 In order to do good for our orgs, we really need to do good for ourselves first.
 Otherwise, we risk burning out.
 Seriously.

-As long as we work with other humans, people will always need something from us.
-Just be sure to take care of your own needs too!
+As long as we work with other humans, you can always count on someone needing something from us.
+Just be sure to take your own needs into account too, because that’s a big piece of self-care!